Laurence Fox: Broadcasting

+Personal views

+Diversity in acting

+In 2016, Fox criticised Julie Walters and Christopher Eccleston for speaking about a lack of working-class voices in acting.
+He said: "I think people should keep pretty quiet about stuff like that especially given the money they earn.
+It's not completely true either.
+And didn't Julie Walters get paid 400 grand using taxpayers' money to do something recently?
+She's a really sweet woman but, please, shut up."

+In 2020, Fox told James Delingpole in a podcast: "The most annoying thing is the minute a black actor — it's the same with working-class actors — the minute they've got five million quid in the bank, every interview they do is about how racism is rampant and rife in the industry."

 Political correctness

-In 2019, Fox told The Times that YouTube videos had "totally radicalised" him against "woke culture" and "political correctness".
+In a November 2019 interview with The Times to promote his second album, Fox said YouTube videos had "totally radicalised" him against "woke culture" and "political correctness".

 COVID-19

-During the COVID-19 pandemic, Fox frequently criticised the British government's response to the pandemic and encouraged people to break the government's social distancing rules and disobey other public health restrictions.
+During the COVID-19 pandemic, Fox frequently criticised the British government's response to the pandemic and encouraged people to disregard the government's social distancing guidance and disobey other public health restrictions.
 During an interview on Good Morning Britain, he said that "if the NHS can't cope, then the NHS isn't fit for purpose".
-The show's hosts, Piers Morgan and Susanna Reid, condemned his comments.
-During a national lockdown in March 2021, he participated in an anti-lockdown protest.
-He was also visited by police after being reported for allegedly breaking rules during his election campaign, although no action was taken.
+Hosts Piers Morgan and Susanna Reid censured this.
+During a national lockdown in March 2021, Fox participated in an anti-lockdown protest.